neerajraje210/Fault-Detection-and-seperation-/README.md

 # Fault-Detection-and-seperation-
-Our project's name is " Fault detection and Seperation" as the name tells our project detects the faulty product and seperates it from the perfect ones.
+As the project's name is " Fault detection and Seperation" as the name tells our project detects the faulty product and seperates it from the perfect ones.
 ## CODE

 #include <Wire.h>